CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: Results

 \subsection{Evaluation}

-In the official SemEval-2026 Task 6 leaderboard, our submission ranked 3rd out of 41 submissions with a reported prediction score of 0.85 (Macro-F1), tied also with the second-highest reported result.
+In the official SemEval-2026 Task 6 leaderboard, our submission ranked 3rd out of 41 submissions with a Macro-F1 of 0.85, tied also with the second-highest reported result from AsymVerify.
+Only TeleAI (Macro-F1\,=\,0.89) reports a higher score as shown in Table~\ref{tab:leaderboard} (Appendix~\ref{app:leaderboard}).

 Table~\ref{tab:main_results} summarizes single-model baselines, Stage-1 ensemble, and Stage-2 DCG.
 Stage 1 improves over both single models on Development but underperforms Grok-only on Evaluation, indicating disagreement cases as the main bottleneck.
-Adding DCG consistently improves both splits (+1.60 on Development, +3.83 on Evaluation points), with parallel accuracy gains (0.8052$\rightarrow$0.8279 and 0.8101$\rightarrow$0.8439).
+Adding DCG consistently improves both splits ($+1.60 / +3.83$ macro-F1 points on Development / Evaluation), with parallel accuracy gains (0.8052$\rightarrow$0.8279 and 0.8101$\rightarrow$0.8439).
 The larger gain on blind evaluation suggests that the gating mechanism transfers well beyond the development distribution (Appendix~\ref{app:a3}).